The truth is, you can tie a man bun at home. You don't need a hairstylist.

 Even better, sleep in one if you comb your hair every morning.

 Are Man Buns Still Trendy?

 Yes, man buns are still trendy.
 They seem to be gaining popularity lately.
-Plus, hairstyles evolve to incorporate more creative ideas.
+Hairstyles evolve to incorporate more creative ideas.
 Therefore, the man bun will always be here, but with new styles of growing and styling one.
 For instance, two trendy looks are an afro man bun with blonde-colored cornrows or a full beard.